SidJain1412/CompetitiveProgramming/CONTRIBUTING.md

     Sample output:

 4. Try to explain your code using comments.
 No point having a good solution if no one can make sense of it.
+5. Please don't use spaces in the program name.
+This may cause some unexpected issues if used via the CLI.
+Instead, use either CamelCase or use underscore example Zero_One_Knapsack.py.